AdilHannaoui/RNA-seq-Analysis/README.md

 <p align="justify">

 RNA-seq data were generated at the Institute of Functional Biology and Genomics (IBFG).
-Due to data usage restrictions, raw sequencing files (FASTQ) cannot be publicly shared.
-However, test data will be uploaded to the ``` data/test/ ``` folder to allow testing of the pipeline’s functionality.
+Due to data usage restrictions, test data can be downloaded using the provided ``` download_test_data.sh ``` script to allow testing of the pipeline’s functionality.

 Gene-level count matrices and sample metadata are provided in this repository, allowing full reproducibility of the downstream statistical analysis.